 Applications are not retained for future openings, so it is necessary to apply each time you’d like to be considered for an open position.
 However, if you are a returning applicant, as defined above, all your information is retained and you will only need to update information as needed.

 Although all of Idaho Power’s apprenticeship programs are listed on the website, apprenticeship opportunities are available only when there is an open position.
-Visit the Career Opportunities page where all open positions are listed, to see if any apprenticeships are available.
+Visit the Job Openings page where all open positions are listed, to see if any apprenticeships are available.
 If you see a position you’re interested in, you can apply via our online application system.

 Idaho Power does offer internships!
-To see if an internship is available in your area of study, visit the Career Opportunities page to view all open positions.
+To see if an internship is available in your area of study, visit the Job Openings page to view all open positions.
 Once you see a position you’re interested in, apply using our online application system.

 No, Idaho Power will not provide sponsorship for obtaining an employment visa, such as an H-1B visa.